employment opportunities & local Volunteer Positions

 Befrienders Application Form

-For more information and to apply please contact Lorena Roldan-King on 01425 460206 or email: lorena@lanterncommunity.org.uk
+For more information and to apply please contact HR on 01425 460206 or email: recruitment@lanterncommunity.org.uk

 Casual Local Volunteering at the Lantern